jhanvinag30-Jss/HydrationCoach/README.md

 # HydrationCoach 💧
-A simple beginner-friendly Python project that helps users calculate their daily water requirement and receive drinking reminders.
+A  Python project that helps users calculate their daily water requirement and receive drinking reminders.

 ---